treeman/jonashietala/drafts/effective_altruism_water.markdown

 3. Vitamin supplements
 4. Cash distribution

-I must admit I haven't looked in depth to all of these, but there is one focus area that lies close to my heart that's missing:
+I must admit I haven't looked in depth to all of these, but there is one focus area that lies close to my heart that's missing: clean water.

-1. Clean water

 # Why water?